-Through either need-based federal work-study or through non work-study (non need-based work), on-campus employment offers students the opportunity to work in one of the many available positions at Seattle University.
+Through either need-based federal work-study or through non work-study (not based on need), on-campus employment offers students the opportunity to work in one of the many available positions at Seattle University.
 Entering students have priority for most on-campus jobs and are expected to attend the Job Fair during fall orientation.
-Hourly wages currently range from $9.45 to $11.70, depending on the position.
+Hourly wages currently range from $9.70 to $11.90, depending on the position.
 View on-campus employment availability.

 Students may work up to 20 hours per week when enrolled half-time or more with on-campus work study.
 Once hired, students must complete an I-9 form, W4 and Employment Action Form (available at Student Financial Services) within three days of working.